longevityframework/longevity/getting-started/user.md

 instances.
 Then we define two keys: `User.keys.username` and `User.keys.email`, that specify that these two member are to be
 unique: no two users should have the same username or email.

+You can have as many keys as you like, but only one of the keys - in our case, `username` - can be a partition key.
+Partition keys perform better than other keys when you are using a distributed database, since the database can determine the node that holds the data by examining the key.

 The `User` companion object extends `PType`, which is a type class for a `Persistent`.
 Every `PType` defines its `props`, `keys`, and